 Accommodation — Book where you’re staying months ahead of time to make sure you have a spot to sleep.
-Munich is jam-packed during this festival.
-A lot of websites offer hotel coupons and promos that enable you to find hotels at even lower prices.
+Munich is jam-packed during this festival (much like Yi Ping Lantern Festival).
+A lot of websites offer hotel coupons and promos, you can find these on the best hotel booking sites that enable you to find hotels at even lower prices.

 Lederhosen — The traditional dress of the festival.
 You’re not really partying until you are wearing them.
 To save some money, I suggest you buy your lederhosen online before heading to Germany.

 Arrive Early — If you’re flying from far away, the last thing you want to do is arrive jet-lagged and unable to fully experience the festival.
 Arrive one or two days early to sleep off the long flight.

 Take a Break — When creating your itinerary, make sure to schedule a day to go out and explore some of the sites of Munich.
 It’s a fantastic city.

 Prepare yourself to Eat — The food at Oktoberfest is quite good.
 The roast chicken was one of my favorites, and you have to try the traditional grilled pork knuckle, which was another highlight.
 It’s kind of expensive, but if you have a few people to share with, it’s quite tasty.

 Oktoberfest is a fantastic celebration of fun, life, and above all beer!
 Everyone should experience it once, and it is a festival you won’t forget anytime soon.
 I loved my time at Oktoberfest, and I highly suggest visiting if you haven’t.